 Medical records contain confidential, personal health information.
 The Health Insurance Portability and Accountability Act (HIPAA) Privacy Rule establishes national standards to protect medical records and other personal health information and applies to health plans, health care clearinghouses, and those health care providers that conduct certain health care transactions electronically.

-The Rule requires appropriate safeguards to protect the privacy of personal health information, and sets limits and conditions on the uses and disclosures that may be made of such information without patient authorization.
+The HIPAA Privacy Rule 45 CFR § 164.510 requires appropriate safeguards to protect the privacy of personal health information (PHI) and sets limits and conditions on the uses and disclosures that may be made of such information with or without patient authorization.

 HIPAA Security Rule